 The course consists of the study of seven core topics and one option topic.
-Total 240 hrs Core syllabus content 190 hrs Requirements All topics in the core are compulsory.
-Students must study all the sub-topics i the syllabus as listed in this guide.
-Students are also required to be familiar w presumed knowledge (PK).
+Total 240 hrs Core syllabus content 1 90 hrs Requirements All topics in the core are compulsory.
+Students must study all the sub-topics the syllabus as listed in this guide.
+Students are also required to be familiar v presumed knowledge (PK). in each of the topics in with the topics listed as

 Topic 1-Algebra 20 hrs

 Topic 2-Functions and equations 26 hrs

 Topic 3-Circular functions and trigonometry 22 hrs

 Topic 4-Matrices 12 hrs

 Topic 5-Vectors 22 hrs

 Topic 6-Statistics and probability 40 hrs

 Topic 7-Calculus 48 hrs